 Kravtsov, D., 2011.
 Hybrid modelling of time-variant heterogeneous objects.
-PhD Thesis (PhD).
+Doctorate Thesis (Doctorate).
 Bournemouth University.

 Full text available as: